Mark Proksch: On Cinema at the Cinema

 Proksch plays a fictionalized version of himself in the On Cinema universe, in which he attempts various impersonations, including W.C.
-Fields and The Marx Brothers.
+Fields and The Marx Brothers, where his last name is frequently mispronounced.

 The fictional Proksch was briefly declared dead during the 5th Annual On Cinema Oscar special, having suffocated inside a heavy diving suit during a Jaws impersonation skit.
 His character briefly appears in season 10's VR episodes, when the camera is turned showing his comatose body.
 This takes place during a recurring section in which Gregg Turkington plays his old audition tapes for films he failed to be cast in.
 His comatose body again appears in the 6th Annual Oscar special as "The Living Oscar".
 Painted gold and strapped to a gurney, pre-recorded phrases in his voice are played in answer to questions surrounding Oscar trivia.
 During one segment his comatose body is slowly rotated around a compilation of past Oscar nominated films.
 He awakens after being knocked over by host Tim Heidecker and spends the rest of the special in a state of confusion and shock while bleeding from a broken nose.
 The fictional Proksch still appeared confused in the next season of On Cinema.
 After being beaten in a Los Angeles Police Department holding cell when he was wrongly arrested for selling VHS copies of public domain movies with Gregg, he goes missing.
 During the 8th Annual Oscar special, a brief video recording that appears to depict the fictional Proksch surfaces and suggests that he no longer wishes to be involved with the hosts of On Cinema.
 He later returns to co-star as The Mummy and other characters, in Deck of Cards.

+As of the 12th Annual Oscar special, he remains involved with the hosts of On Cinema, despite constant abuse.

 What We Do in the Shadows

-Proksch starred as Colin Robinson, an energy vampire, in the first three seasons of the FX series What We Do in the Shadows, before portraying the reincarnation of Colin Robinson as a child and teenager nicknamed ("The Boy") following the original Colin's death in the third season finale.
+Proksch stars as Colin Robinson, an energy vampire, in the FX series What We Do in the Shadows, as well as portraying the reincarnation of Colin Robinson as a child and teenager (nicknamed "The Boy") following the original Colin's death in the third season finale.

+Personal life

+Proksch is married to writer Amelie Gillette.